-The approach roadway, superstructure and substructure above the waterline are in good condition.
+The approach roadway (adjacent to the bridge), superstructure and substructure above the waterline are in good condition.
 Several of the truss gusset plates exhibit minor distortion due to pack rust.
-There were several instances of localized spalling at the ends of pier seats.
+There were several instances of localized spalling at the ends of the pier seats.